csaye/computeroid/readme.md

 A top-down puzzle game with a retro computer theme.

-Beta out now for windows and mac at: https://qwa.la/w4r5q8
+Full release out soon for windows and mac at: https://csaye.itch.io/

 ![](Images/StartMenu.png)
 ![](Images/Level1.png)